Danjuma: Parker gives update on Bournemouth winger's future after rejected transfer offers

 The Nigeria-born star was not included in the matchday squad as the Cherries kicked off their 2021-22 Championship campaign with a 2-2 draw against West Bromwich Albion on Friday.

-Danjuma is reportedly attracting interest from Liverpool after he scored 17 goals in the second division last term as Bournemouth narrowly missed out on Premier League promotion in the play-offs
+Danjuma is reportedly attracting interest from Liverpool after he scored 17 goals in the second division last term and Bournemouth narrowly missed out on Premier League promotion in the play-offs

 Editors' Picks